 within the Configuration utility.

-Under the top search bar are four options to configure different areas of the system.
-By default, each category is expanded to provide an efficient view of all available configutation options.
-Click an option to view the specific configuration options.
+Under the top search bar are options to configure different areas of the system.
+By default, each category is expanded to provide an efficient view of all available configuration options.
+Click an option to view more details and tunables.

 If you make changes to any of the options, remember to click Save before exiting this utility in order to save them.
-Lumina® will prompt for a decision if any unsaved changes are present when attempting to navigate away from the current settings area.
+Lumina® prompts for a decision if any unsaved changes are present when attempting to navigate away from the current settings area.

-The rest of this section describes the configurations that are available in each category.
+The rest of this section describes the available configurations in each category.

-The Theme option, shown in Figure 2.1.1, can be used to change the default font, font size, theme template, color scheme, icon pack, and mouse cursors.
+The Theme option, shown in Figure 3.1.1, is used to change the default font, font size, theme template, color scheme, icon pack, and mouse cursors.

 Select the Qt5 Theme Engine drop down menu to choose between the defaults of None or Manual Setting.
 Any user installed theme engines will also appear in this drop down menu.